Alexandremerancienne/Gudlft/README.md

     - You should now be ready to test the application.
 In the directory, type either <code>flask run</code> or <code>python -m flask run</code>.
 The app should respond with an address you should be able to go to using your browser.

-    - As Selenium is used for the integration test, two terminals should be used when testing the application: the first one to launch Flask (see previous point), the second one to launch the tests (we use Pytest).
+    - As Selenium is used for the functional test, two terminals should be used when testing the application: the first one to launch Flask (see previous point), the second one to launch the tests (we use Pytest).

 4. Current Setup